Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/Availability_Cores/Deep_Dive_Availability_Cores_Slides.md

 2. When the capacity to validate a parachain block is left unused and expires

 <img rounded style="width: 500px" src="../../../assets/img/5-Polkadot/OpenGov-PBA2/stopwatch.png" alt="Stopwatch">

-Notes:

-In this sense units of blockspace have very short lifespans, less than the relay block time of 6 seconds.
-To mitigate waste it is therefore critical to provide flexible markets for blockspace which maximize the proportion that is purchased and fully used.

 ---